-a) Theories most suitable to your practice.
-Review, using references a theory or theories you believe will be most suited to your professional practice.
-Include sufficient substance to demonstrate understanding of the theory(ies).
-Are there particular ideas/beliefs of these theories you are particularly drawn to?
+- Review, using references a theory or theories you believe will be most suited to your professional practice. - Include sufficient substance to demonstrate understanding of the theory(ies).
+This includes key concepts, how the theory would be applied, and the larger body of theory (metatheory) they are a part of. - Are there particular ideas/beliefs of these theories you are particularly drawn to & why?